import-js/eslint-plugin-import/resolvers/webpack/README.md

 changes.

-Will look for `webpack.config.js` as a sibling of the first ancestral `package.json`, or a `config` parameter may be provided with another filename/path relative to the `package.json`.
+Will look for `webpack.config.js` as a sibling of the first ancestral `package.json`, or a `config` parameter may be provided with another filename/path either relative to the `package.json`, or a complete, absolute path.

 ```yaml
 ---